HISTORY

 Our records show that our board of trustees voted to end the practice in April of 1848, more than a dozen years before the Civil War and 18 years before the official end of slavery in the United States with the ratification of the 13th amendment to the Constitution.
 Two policies were sold in 1849 after the trustees’ vote, possibly due to challenges in communicating the decision nationwide.
 Our records do not indicate the reason for the cessation.

-We are deeply sorry for this inexcusable period of our history, and we have made clear through our words and our actions for many years that it is a part of our history that we can never forget.
+We are deeply sorry for this period of our history, and we have made clear through our words and our actions for many years that it is a part of our history that we can never forget.
 We are committed to fostering a greater understanding of slavery in America and supporting the Black community – and our actions reflect that commitment.

-From donating our records of these then-155-year-old policies to the New York Public Library, to being a founding donor of the Smithsonian’s National Museum of African American History and Culture, to sponsoring two PBS series, “Slavery and the Making of America” and “The Rise and Fall of Jim Crow,” to establishing The New York Life Endowment for Emerging African American Issues at CUNY’s Colin Powell Center for Policy Studies, New York Life has worked for years to spotlight the worst of our nation’s history and inform our understanding of it today.
+From donating and digitizing our records of these then-155-year-old policies to the Schomburg Center for Research in Black Culture, to being a founding donor of the Smithsonian’s National Museum of African American History and Culture, to becoming a founding donor of the International African American Museum, in Charleston, South Carolina to establishing The New York Life Endowment for Emerging African American Issues at CUNY’s Colin Powell School for Civic and Global Leadership, New York Life has worked for years to spotlight the worst of our nation’s history and inform our understanding of it today.

 Learn more about New York Life’s commitment to the Black community here.